 Best Economy Seats

-The best seats in the Dreamliner Economy cabin, particularly for couples travelling, or singles who like a window and space, are the window two seats in the very back of the plane.
-These are to either side of the cabin in row 43, seats A-B & H-J. Here you have 2 instead of the usual 3 seats, therefore extra space by the window for storage and your legs plus these seats recline normally.
-The downside of these seats is that people bump into them when waiting for the toilet and you can actually hear the toilet flush, particularly if you are on the aisle side of this duo.
+The best seats in the Dreamliner Economy cabin, particularly for couples traveling or singles who like a window and space, are the window two seats in the very back of the plane.
+These are to either side of the cabin in row 43, seats A-B & H-J. Here, you have 2 instead of the usual 3 seats.
+Therefore, extra space by the window for storage and your legs, plus these seats recline normally.
+The downside of these seats is that people bump into them when waiting for the toilet, and you can actually hear the toilet flush, particularly if you are on the aisle side of this duo.

 Dreamliner 787-8 and 787-9

-In this trip report I review Club World, British Airway’s Business Class, on an Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
-You can also read my outward review on the British Airways A380 from London Heathrow (LHR)… Read More.
+In this trip report, I review Club World, British Airways’ Business Class, on a Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
+You can also read the outward review on the British Airways A380 from London Heathrow (LHR)… Read More.